collorg/halfORM/docs/index.md

 ### Version 0.15.0 🎉

-!!! success "Latest Release - January 2025"
+!!! success "Latest Release - June 2025"
     Major update with new custom relation classes and breaking changes.

 - **🎨 New `@register` decorator** for custom relation classes with business logic